 Swap morels in for the shiitake mushrooms in this mushroom crostini!

-9. White Beech
+9. Beech Mushrooms

 With long slender stems and small caps, these clusters of mushrooms are great for brothy soups or stir fries.
 Although they can be eaten raw, cooking helps lift the bitter flavor.
 You can often find White Beech mushrooms at your local Asian market.